hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 $ strings /path/to/file
 ```

-The `strings` application is not foolproof (e.g., it does not work very well for strings that are encoded with Unicode -- see [below](#hexes-are-for-more-than-curses).
+The `strings` application is not foolproof (e.g., it does not work very well for strings that are encoded with Unicode -- see [below](#hexes-are-for-more-than-curses)).
 But, the effort/utility ratio is still very high.

 ### Practice